asimons04/tesseract/README.md

 #### Sidebar
 - [ ] Add inline search/filter for subscribed communities.
 - [ ] The community counts on the sidebar Moderating/Subscribed headers are ugly.
 Change those to a badge or something, I dunno.
-- [ ] Remove 'About' from sidebar

 #### Settings
 - [ ] Add user preference to determine post image sizing: `small|normal|large`
-- [ ] Add user setting to allow hiding posts from accounts newer than a defined period.
-  - Preset intervals:  1d, 3d, 5d
-  - Need to be careful with the implementation of this.
-Mods/Admins should _never_ have this option enabled and be prevented from doing so as they need to be able to see and remove any content that violates laws or community/instance rules.
-  - Is this even a useful feature?
-Spam accounts could simply sit dormant for a few days before posting anything.
-  - Legit new users may be temporarily silenced.

 #### Admin Panel
 - [ ] Fix /admin panel so it doesn't render for non-admins.
 Granted, it's all public API data and they can't change anything, but unauth users shouldn't even see it.